 - In 1999, the City adopted a Below Market Rate Housing program requiring developers to set aside at least 10 percent of the total number of both ownership and rental dwelling units in the developments they build as affordable.
 All BMR units must be comparable to the market-rate units in terms of size and design.
 Developers may pay an in-lieu fee when the 10 percent requirement results in a fraction of a unit or when the price of the homes in the development is too expensive to be practical for a BMR unit.
 The City uses BMR in-lieu fees for new subsidized housing projects that target households with the greatest housing needs.
-In 2018, the affordable housing requirement for market rate rental developments was increased to 15%. - The City has two housing impact fees charged on new commercial development.
+In 2018, the affordable housing requirement for market rate rental developments was increased to 15%.
+The City will be considering revising the market ownership requirement in 2019. - The City has two housing impact fees charged on new commercial development.
 Known as "Commercial Linkage Fees", these fees are based on an assessment of the extent to which the development of commercial uses, respectively, generates additional demand/need for affordable housing.